gdixon/fre.js/readme.md

     }
 });

-// subscribing to the BehaviourSubject will emit the last value the BehaviourSubject saw to the new Subscriber subject.subscribe((message) => {
+// subscribing to the BehaviourSubject will emit the last value the BehaviourSubject received to the new Subscriber subject.subscribe((message) => {
     console.log(message);
 }, (err) => {